2021 Impact Factor: 1.570

 Figures and Figure Legends

-Figures must be submitted as electronic files in a format (for example, JPEG or TIFF) that will produce high-resolution images in the web version of the journal.
+All Figures and artwork files should be submitted in acceptable electronic files (TIFF or JPEG). (for example, JPEG or TIFF) that will produce high-resolution images in the web version of the journal.
 The editors and publisher reserve the right to reject illustrations or figures based upon the poor quality of submitted materials.

 The Journal welcomes review articles covering basic or clinical allergy, asthma, and immunology that are likely to be of interest to the broad readership of the journal.
 For narrative review articles, at least one of the authors (especially the corresponding author) should be expert on the subject with related articles presented in the reference section.
 Review articles should include a section describing the methods of selecting, extracting and synthesizing data, which are also summarized in the abstract.

 Short reports of clinical interest and brief individual case reports are welcome but only accepted in a limited number.

 Letters to the Editor

 Letters of opinion about articles published in the IJAAI and other current topics or short reports of clinical or laboratory interest are accepted for consideration for publication.
 These should not exceed 1500 words and 15 references and one table and/or figure without an abstract and subheadings.
 The editor reserves the right to edit such letters and to use his discretion in their selection for publication.

 Ethics and Consent